smlng/bgp-hijack-demo/README.md

 On other Linux Distros search for equivalents in its package-management.

-If `bgpmon` is required, its source code can be downloaded [here](http://bgpmon.netsec.colostate.edu/index.php/download).
+At the moment `bgpmon` cannot be found in standard package repos.
+So you need to compile and install it from scratch.
+Its source code can be downloaded [here](http://bgpmon.netsec.colostate.edu/index.php/download).

 Compile with `./configure && make`, optional `sudo make install`.